paldhous/ucb/2015/dataviz/md_raw/class5.md

 - Run each of the following queries in your `pfizer.sqlite` database:
  - Identify the ten doctors paid the most for Professional Advising in the state of North Carolina, giving their full name and city, and listing them in descending order of the total paid.
- - Return all of the data in the `fda` table, with a new column giving the number of days elapsed from the date each letter was sent, until the end of 2010.
+ - Return all of the data in the `fda` table, with a new column giving the number of days elapsed from the date each letter was sent, until December 31, 2010.
  - Return data giving the number of FDA warning letters issued by month, irrespective of the year in which they were sent (i.e. your results should have 12 rows, with each giving the total number of letters sent in that month, over the entire period 1996 to 2010).
  - Return data showing the number of FDA warning letters issued in each month for the years 2000 to 2002 inclusive (i.e you should have a separate rows for letters sent in February in 2000, 2001 and 2002).
 Put the results in chronological order.
  - Return all fields from both tables, showing doctors who received FDA warning letters after the start of 2000, who were also paid by Pfizer for Professional Advising.